4doom4/python-voipms/README.md

 ### History

+- Version 0.2.5 from 25.03.2022
+    - Restore `billing_type` param in `dids.set.did_info` since that is now required by the voip.ms REST API
 - Version 0.2.4 from 02.03.2022
     - Add support for setting `callerid_e164` and `callerid_override` when calling `dids.set.sip_uri`
     - Fix bugs: